 "I really enjoyed being involved in playing a part in other people’s stories as well as having people involved in my own – being director, and using people in your story.
 It had something playful, but at the same time was quite a serious matter – a very good combination.
 Very powerful, very emotional – you really feel the stories.
 I like the change of methods – we changed partners 2 or 3 times by talking about different experiences.
 We got know other people in the group very quickly."

-For more information and news of current projects such as 'Making Memories Matter' and 'Sites and Signs of Remembrance', visit the website of the European Reminiscence Network:www.europeanreminiscencenetwork.org
+For more information and news of past projects such as 'Making Memories Matter' and 'Sites and Signs of Remembrance', visit the website of the European Reminiscence Network:www.europeanreminiscencenetwork.org

 Sites and Signs of Remembrance

-Video: This video shows highlights from the latest project from the European Reminiscence Network 'Sites and Signs of Remembrance'.
-For more information about Sites and Signs of Remembrance, visit www.sisie.eu.
+Video: This video shows highlights from the project from the European Reminiscence Network 'Sites and Signs of Remembrance'.

 Making Memories Matter

-Making Memories Matter, running from 2004 to the present day, has involved artists from seven countries working with individual older people to create ‘Life Portraits’ or ‘Memory Boxes’ around their life experience.
+Making Memories Matter, ran from 2004 and involved artists from seven countries working with individual older people to create ‘Life Portraits’ or ‘Memory Boxes’ around their life experience.
 This project is supported by the European Commission, the Bosch Foundation, the Bridge House Trust and many smaller foundations in the participating countries.

 Over one hundred boxes have been created, recycling ammunition cases (supplied by the army in each country) and giving them a peaceful and creative use.
 Each box has an accompanying text explaining the contents, putting the display in the wider context of the older participant’s life and giving the artist’s perspective.